ananyan/ananyan.github.io/_projects/2017-05_project.md

 </div>

 ## <u>Outcomes</u>
 The final prototype was made using 3D printing and an existing curved Xacto blade.
+The following features were included to address Burt's needs:
-A slot was included in the body to make sure the blade would be covered when closed and tab was added to allow the blade to be pushed out easily.
+1) A slot was included in the body to make sure the blade would be covered when closed
+2) A tab was added to allow the blade to be pushed out easily
-The blade was hinged using a bolt with sufficient friction so that the blade would not fall out but would also not requiring a lot of strength.
-Finally, a large hole for Burt's finger was covered with gripping tape for comfort.
+3) The blade was hinged using a bolt with sufficient friction so that the blade would not fall out, but would also not require a lot of strength to release
+4) A large hole for Burt's finger was covered with gripping tape for comfort

 The final prototype, which was given to Burt after a final design critique, is  shown below.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/PackageOpener/Closedandopen.png" alt = "Final 3D printed prototype in closed and open positions" class="img-fluid" %}